So, you need to write an information security policy. And you’re totally overwhelmed.

 But don’t worry.
 With the right knowledge and a bit of planning, you’ll be able to create a policy that will strengthen your security and your business as a whole.

-First of all, let’s define when an information security policy is — just so we’re all on the same page.
+Let’s define when an information security policy is -- just so we’re all on the same page.

 An information security policy is essentially a set of rules that dictate how digital information should be handled in a business.
 Depending on the size of your business, that might sound like overkill.
 But it isn’t.